Il contenuto di questa pagina richiede una nuova versione di Adobe Flash Player.

 Tinain: green bananas to be cooked like potatoes.

-Tourments d'amour: biscuits with coconut and goyava
+Tourments d'amour: biscuits made with coconut and goyava

 Rum and distilleries